-An ideal starter is hummus (a puree made with chickpeas).
+Healthy Starters An ideal starter is hummus (a purée made with chickpeas).
 Ask for it with veggie dippers on Phase 1 or enjoy it with a little whole-wheat pita bread on Phase 2.
 Ask for olive oil for dipping as well.

-Vegetables cooked Mediterranean-style—roasted, grilled, or steamed—are a great way to fill up your plate, especially during the two weeks of Phase 1 when grains are not permitted.
-Ask for eggplant, zucchini, cauliflower, or green beans to be served with a squeeze of lemon or a drizzle of olive oil.
+Color Your Plate Vegetables cooked Mediterranean-style—roasted, grilled, or steamed—are a great way to fill up your plate, especially during the two weeks of Phase 1, when grains are not permitted.
+Ask for eggplant, zucchini, cauliflower, or green beans to be served with a squeeze of lemon or a drizzle of extra-virgin olive oil.

-When dining out at a Mediterranean restaurant, steer clear of gyros served in white pita with full-fat yogurt sauce (have the sliced lamb on its own or grilled on skewers instead), moussaka and pastitsio, which are usually made with high-fat béchamel sauce, and spanakopita, a spinach-and-cheese pie typically made with a buttery phyllo crust.
+When dining out at a Mediterranean restaurant, steer clear of gyros served in white pita bread with full-fat yogurt sauce (have the sliced lamb on its own or grilled on skewers instead).
+Also watch out for moussaka and pastitsio, which are usually made with high-fat béchamel sauce, and spanakopita, a spinach-and-cheese pie typically made with a buttery phyllo crust.
 You also want to avoid falafel (which is deep fried) and baklava, a Mediterranean-style dessert made of flaky pastry, nuts, and honey.